 Helpline: 028 37563702

-The helpline telephone number will be manned by staff Monday to Friday 9am-5pm, Saturday and Sunday 9am-1pm.
+The helpline telephone number will be manned by staff Monday, Wednesday and Friday 9am-5pm.

 Antenatal care is continuing with some changes.
 Please continue to attend your antenatal appointments as arranged.
 We will contact you if there is a change to your appointment.
 Please attend your appointment on your own as this will help us to protect you and our staff.